hrshdhgd/egg-ingest/README.md

 # kegg-ingest CLI

 `kegg-ingest` is a command line interface for interacting with the KEGG database.
 This tool allows you to fetch, process, and manage data from KEGG.
+All ingets are saved in a `duckdb` database and also exported as a tsv file.

 ## Installation